 If you need help to communicate or to make sense of the information you're given, for example, you may be entitled to an independent advocate during the carer’s assessment.

 If you qualify for support, the council will contact you to discuss how they’re going to meet your needs.
 Examples of the kind of support you could be offered include:

-- support to take part in leisure activities, such as gym membership
+support to take part in leisure activities – for example, a gym membership

 The council must develop a written support plan with you that sets out how your needs will be met.
 They must also involve the person you care for if you wish, and anyone else you’d like to be involved.